Skip to main content

 Candles

-Choose natural wax candles infused with calming essential oils like lavender or chamomile.
-The flicker of light and the soothing fragrance create a peaceful atmosphere.
+Choose natural wax candles infused with calming essential oils such as lavender or chamomile.

 Essential oil diffuser

-Add a few drops of lavender, eucalyptus, or citrus oils to an essential oil diffuser.
-This creates a gentle, consistent fragrance that fills your space naturally.
+Add a few drops of lavender, eucalyptus, or citrus oil to a diffuser.

 Fresh herbs